USFWS/secas/_posts/2021-05-26-Breaking-down-barriers-to-conservation-action-The-role-of-Blueprint-user-support.md

 But probably one of the most important roles user support staff provide is **advocating for the people responsible for putting conservation actions on the ground** in terms of listening to and understanding what information they need and how they need it presented.
 That’s why we call it user support–because it’s the **people** using the data to inform their actions that will get us to our common goals.

-For example, if someone is interested in using the Blueprint and wants to explore it (through [the Beta Viewer](https://blueprint.geoplatform.gov/southeast/) or the [Conservation Planning Atlas](https://seregion.databasin.org/galleries/5d5eb2989ea14a9f8df3ebb619fe470c/), the first thing they will see is a map of South Atlantic states with about half of the lands and waters colored in various shades of purple, pink, and gray.
+For example, if someone is interested in using the Blueprint and wants to explore it (through [the Beta Viewer](https://blueprint.geoplatform.gov/southeast/) or the [Conservation Planning Atlas](https://seregion.databasin.org/galleries/5d5eb2989ea14a9f8df3ebb619fe470c/), the first thing they will see is a map of Southeast states with about half of the lands and waters colored in various shades of blue.
 Through our viewers and based on user feedback, we try to present information in easy-to-understand ways to explain why an area is a priority and what that means.
 We want people to be able to figure out what the colors mean and be able to use the information to help their efforts.
 Sometimes we fail at this and sometimes we do an okay job of it.

 User support staff understand that to be thrown into a “map of conservation priorities” is a lot, and just because we offer a lot of information to explain the Blueprint doesn’t mean you have to do all the heavy lifting.
 You can use it, read it, or dig into by yourself and with your team.
 Or, you can also contact user support staff and we will listen to what you need and try our best to help and support your conservation efforts.
 That’s the job.
 That’s what we do.